When to register a still birth

 If the parents aren’t married, the mother should either:

 - register the still birth herself

 - register jointly with the father/parent so that his name can be recorded in the register

 Please contact the registrar for advice if neither parents can register or if you require another relative to register the still birth.

 What documents do I need?

-If applicable, the parents’ marriage certificate should also be produced.
+If applicable, the parents’ marriage certificate.

 If no certificate of still birth is produced, the registrar will ask the parent(s) to sign a form of declaration as to the still birth (Form 7).

 Can I record a name for my still born child?